 Financial assistance entitlements can be paid to recipients by prepaid debit card.

-Please keep your card and PIN separate and secure.
+Please keep your card and PIN secure.

-The card can be used at:
+What your card can be used for

 A prepaid card is not a credit card.
 Once your limit has been reached the card has no further value.
 You should then destroy the card by cutting it into several pieces and dispose of it securely.

-Dispute transactions on your prepaid card
+Disputing transactions on your prepaid card

 Use the Prepaid card disputed transaction form (see 'Related resources') to advise us that you want to dispute a transaction on your prepaid card.